onewelcome/identity-cloud-documentation/docs/products/access/api-reference/end-user/device-v4.md

 | `id`                            | Identifier of the device.
 | `name`                          | The device name
 | `application`                   | A web client / group of dynamic clients that use the same configuration
 | `model`                         | The name of the corresponding device model, for example `Nexus 6P`.
-This field is optional and will be returned only in case Onegini Access is able to determine its value.
+This field is optional and will be returned only in case OneWelcome Access is able to determine its value.
 | `platform`                      | Platform / os of the device.
 Possible values: `android` and `ios`.
 | `osVersion`                     | Device's operating system version (e.g. `8.0.0`).
-This field is optional and will be returned only in case Onegini Access is able to determine its value.
+This field is optional and will be returned only in case OneWelcome Access is able to determine its value.
 | `createdAt`                    | Timestamp when the device was registered; the value can be empty.
 | `tokenTypes`                    | List of access token types issued for a device.
 Possible values `DEFAULT`, `FINGER_PRINT`, `CUSTOM_AUTHENTICATOR` and `IMPLICIT_AUTHENTICATION`.
 | `lastLogin`                     | Date of the last login using a device